Cheukting/pyscript-tutorial/chapter_1/chapter_1.md

 When you are done, save and refresh (or open the file) and see the async magic happened.

+---

 ## Exercise 4 - Adding packages

 Up until now we can use Python with browser, but we have not include any extra Python packages where the true power of Python lies.
 Here we will see how we can use Pandas in the browser.

 Let's start with the [template.html](template.html) again, make a copy of it.
 You can call it `using_pandas.html`.

-First, if we would like to use any packages that does not come with Python by default (here by default Pyodide include most standard libraries of CPython).
+First, if we would like to use any packages that does not come with Python by default.
 We would like to add that in.
 To do that, we will use the `<py-config>` tag, you can see the details in [the documentation here](https://github.com/pyscript/pyscript/blob/main/docs/tutorials/getting-started.md#the-py-config-tag).

+> `<py-config>` tag is not only used for including packages.
+Please check [the documentation](https://github.com/pyscript/pyscript/blob/main/docs/tutorials/getting-started.md#the-py-config-tag) for the details of what setting can be made.

+> Here by default Pyodide runtime include most standard libraries of CPython.
+It maybe different if we use other runtimes.

 Let's add this before the `<py-script>` tag: